openattic/openattic/documentation/developer_docs/vagrant.rst

 The |oA| source code repository contains a Vagrant configuration file that performs the necessary steps to get you started.
-Follow the instructions outlined in :ref:`developer_hg_howto` on how to create your own fork and local Mercurial repository.
+Follow the instructions outlined in :ref:`developer_git_howto` on how to create your own fork and local git repository.

-Navigate to the ``vagrant`` subdirectory of your local Mercurial clone and run this command to start your VM::
+Navigate to the ``vagrant`` subdirectory of your local git clone and run this command to start your VM::

     vagrant up